wsular/urbanova-aqnet-rpi-node-rooftop/doc/setup/AWS_IoT_connectivity.md

  * **Internet access on port 8883** - The standard port for using MQTT of SSL is port 8883.

-2. Copy the Connection Kit from local computer to your device (command below is just an example of using SCP from unix-based computer):
+2. Copy the <font color="green">Connection Kit</font> from local computer to your device (command below is just an example of using SCP from unix-based computer):

  ```
  scp ~/Downloads/connect_device_package.zip pi@xxx.xxx.xxx:~/urbanova/iot
  ```

-3. Unzip the <span style="color:green">Connection Kit</span> on the device
+3. Unzip the <font color="green">Connection Kit</font> on the device

  ```
  ssh pi@xxx.xxx.xxx